univec-ai/postvec/web/docs/install/index.md

 Package-owned files and manually copied files must not share a path.
 `command -v postvec` should resolve to the intended binary (`/usr/bin` or `/usr/local/bin`).

+Commands that mention a PostgreSQL major have tabs for **16, 17 and 18**.
+The selected major is remembered across these pages.

 ## Requirements